gsdlab/claferwiki/README.md

   * execute `make dependencies` to install `pandoc` with code highlighting support and `gitit` wiki
   * execute `make install to=<target directory>`

+### Important: Branches must correspond

+Clafer, ClaferIG, and ClaferWiki are following the *simultaneous release model*.
+The branch `master` contains releases, whereas the branch `develop` contains code under development.
+When building the tools, the branches should match:
+Releases `clafer/master` and `claferwiki/master` are guaranteed to work well together.
+Development versions `clafer/develop` and `claferwiki/develop` should work well together but this might not always be the case.

 Running
 -------